LayanCsy/LayanCsy/README.md

 ### 👾 About Me

-I'm a **Cybersecurity student** at Taibah University with a GPA above 4.5/5, passionate about building things that make the digital world safer.
-From cracking CTF challenges to shipping AI-powered privacy tools — I love the full spectrum.
+I'm a **Cybersecurity student** at Taibah University, passionate about building things that make the digital world safer.
+From cracking CTF challenges to shipping tools — I love the full spectrum.

 - 🎓 B.Sc.
 Cybersecurity @ **Taibah University**, Madinah *(2022 – Present)*
 - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 International Summer School in Cybersecurity @ **University of Glasgow** *(2024)*